U.S. Program Fees & Benefits

 - Program sponsorship – maintain visa and notify SEVIS of any changes in Host assignment or Steward status

-- Orientation – via Zoom (or in-person at our Berkeley, CA office for Stewards who arrive SFO): review handbook, program objectives, online curriculum, and receive an introduction to American culture & institutions
+- SAGE Orientation upon U.S. arrival via Zoom (or in-person at MESA’s office for Stewards who arrive SFO): review Steward Dashboard, handbook, program objectives, and receive an introduction to American culture & institutions

-- Wages &/or stipend, U.S. food, lodging, medical insurance (compensation varies by Host placement)
+- Stipend or wages, U.S. food, lodging, medical insurance (compensation varies by Host placement)